 Judging by the features both Oral-B and Sonicare have to offer, in this debate of Sonicare vs Oral-B, I think Oral-B wins here, only because it offers useful additions.
 If you have the money to get the Sonicare DiamondClean electric toothbrush, then go ahead, but it provides no cleaning superiority over cheaper models.

-Besides all these features, you might also want to choose a toothbrush that gives you the personal feel you want and is designed to suit your preferences outside of its cleaning experience.
+You might also want to choose a toothbrush that gives you the personal feel you want.
+Both brands provide a variety of features and designs to suit your preferences outside of its cleaning experience.
 In this match up of Sonicare vs Oral-B these are some other attributes you may want to consider.